***New FCC Mandated Rate Changes and AIC account Changes***

 Availability of Phones & Tablets

-1. Telephones are available in all housing units at the Jail, with the exception of disciplinary blocks.
+- Telephones and tablets are available in all housing units at the Jail.

-2. Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail AICs rules.
+- Telephone calls, tablet calls, video visits and messaging, may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or facility rules.

-3. Unrestricted AICs may use these telephones to call collect locally or anywhere in the United States as long as the call recipient will accept the collect charges.
+- Unrestricted AICs may use these telephones to call collect locally or anywhere in the United States as long as the call recipient will accept the collect charges.
+Tablets are also available to the same AICs for making tablet calls, receiving and sending messages and conducting video visits.

-6. ViaPath customer service representatives are available 24/7 to help you send money or answer your telephone questions.
+- ViaPath customer service representatives are available 24/7 to help answer your telephone and tablet questions.

 AIC Voicemail